Six animals affected by climate change

 3) Green turtles

-Green turtles are very sensitive to changes in temperatures.
+Green turtles, like many animal species, are very sensitive to changes in temperature.

 You can support the protection of this endangered species by joining GVI’s endangered turtle conservation and research program in Thailand, or you can travel to Costa Rica to be part of conserving hawksbills, leatherbacks, and green sea turtles.